publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schI/m__us_usc_t15_s2619.md

             (A) before the expiration of 60 days after the plaintiff has given notice of such violation (i) to the Administrator, and (ii) to the person who is alleged to have committed such violation, or

-            (B) if the Administrator has commenced and is diligently prosecuting a proceeding for the issuance of an order under [section 2615(a)(2) of this title][/us/usc/t15/s2615/a/2] to require compliance with this chapter or with such rule or order or if the Attorney General has commenced and is diligently prosecuting a civil action in a court of the United States to require compliance with this chapter or with such rule or order, but if such proceeding or civil action is commenced after the giving of notice, any person giving such notice may intervene as a matter of right in such proceeding or action; or
+            (B) if the Administrator has commenced and is diligently prosecuting a proceeding for the issuance of an order under [section 2615(a)(2) of this title][/us/usc/t15/s2615/a/2] to require compliance with this chapter or with such rule or order or if the Attorney General has commenced and is diligently prosecuting a civil action in a court of the United States to require compliance with this chapter or with such rule or order, but if such proceeding or civil action is commenced after the giving of notice, any person giving such notice may intervene as a matter of right in such proceeding or action;

-        (2) under subsection (a)(2) before the expiration of 60 days after the plaintiff has given notice to the Administrator of the alleged failure of the Administrator to perform an act or duty which is the basis for such action or, in the case of an action under such subsection for the failure of the Administrator to file an action under [section 2606 of this title][/us/usc/t15/s2606], before the expiration of ten days after such notification.
+        (2) under subsection (a)(2) before the expiration of 60 days after the plaintiff has given notice to the Administrator of the alleged failure of the Administrator to perform an act or duty which is the basis for such action or, in the case of an action under such subsection for the failure of the Administrator to file an action under [section 2606 of this title][/us/usc/t15/s2606], before the expiration of ten days after such notification, except that no prior notification shall be required in the case of a civil action brought to compel a decision by the Administrator pursuant to [section 2617(f)(3)(B) of this title][/us/usc/t15/s2617/f/3/B]; or

+        (3) in the case of a civil action brought to compel a decision by the Administrator pursuant to [section 2617(f)(3)(B) of this title][/us/usc/t15/s2617/f/3/B], after the date that is 60 days after the deadline specified in [section 2617(f)(3)(B) of this title][/us/usc/t15/s2617/f/3/B].

         Notice under this subsection shall be given in such manner as the Administrator shall prescribe by rule.